-XIII.
+XIV.
 Facility

-It is the responsibility of the applicant to have an appropriate facility consistent with all applicable Florida Statutes or provide evidence that one will be available for the beginning of the school year, consistent with the beginning day for students as listed on the approved public school calendar.
+It is the responsibility of the applicant to have an appropriate facility consistent with all applicable Florida Statutes and codes or provide evidence that one will be available for the beginning of the school year, consistent with the beginning day for students as listed on the approved public school calendar.

-XIV.
+XV.
 Funding

-A. Funding for student enrollment in a charter school shall be the sum of District operating funds from the Florida Education Finance Program, including gross state and local funds, discretionary lottery funds, and discretionary operating mileage funds divided by total District funded weighted full time equivalent students times the weighted full time equivalent students of the particular charter school.
-Charter schools, if eligible, shall also receive their proportionate share of categorical program funds included in the Florida Education Finance Program.

-- B. Any eligible student enrolled in a charter school shall be provided federal funds for the same level of service provided other eligible students in the schools operated by the School Board. - C. Total funding shall be recalculated during the school year to reflect actual weighted FTE students reported by the charter school during the FTE student survey periods. - D. A charter school shall not levy taxes or issue bonds secured by tax revenue. - E. Any administrative fee charged by the School District for a charter school shall be the maximum amount allowed by Florida Statute.
+- A. Funding for student enrollment in a charter school shall be the sum of District operating funds from the Florida Education Finance Program, including gross state and local funds, discretionary lottery funds, and funds from the District's current operating discretionary millage levy divided by total District funded weighted full time equivalent students multiplied by the weighted full time equivalent students of the particular charter school.
+Charter schools, if eligible, shall also receive their proportionate share of categorical program funds included in the Florida Education Finance Program. - B. Any eligible student enrolled in a charter school shall be provided federal funds for the same level of service provided other eligible students in the schools operated by the School Board. - C. Total funding shall be recalculated during the school year to reflect the revised calculations under the Florida Education Finance Program by the state and the actual weighted FTE students reported by the charter school during the FTE student survey periods. - D. A charter school shall not levy taxes or issue bonds secured by tax revenue. - E. Any administrative fee charged by the School District for a charter school shall be the maximum amount allowed by Florida Statute.
 Any exception shall be approved by the Board. - F. When a charter is not renewed or is terminated, any unencumbered funds from the charter school shall revert to the School Board.
-In that event, all charter school property and improvements, furnishings, and equipment purchased with public funds shall revert automatically to full ownership by the School Board. - G. If a charter is not renewed or is terminated, the governing body of the charter school is responsible for all debts of the charter school. - H. Payment shall be made to the charter school no later than thirty (30) working days after receipt of an invoice.
-Payment shall be on a semi-monthly basis in arrears based upon the number of FTE students in membership during the FTE survey periods.
+In that event, all charter school property and improvements, furnishings, and equipment purchased with public funds shall revert automatically to full ownership by the School Board. - G. If a charter is not renewed or is terminated, any unencumbered capital outlay funds provided pursuant to 1013.62, F.S., and federal charter school program grant funds shall revert to the Department of Education for redistribution among other eligible charter schools.

+- H. If a charter is not renewed or is terminated, the governing body of the charter school is responsible for all debts of the charter school. - I. Payment from operating and capital outlay funds shall be made to the charter school no later than ten (10) working days after receipt of funding or pay a penalty of one percent (1%) interest per month.
 The final payment during any fiscal year shall be adjusted to reflect the number of actual FTE students in membership during the FTE survey periods.
 Payment may be withheld from a Charter School for non-compliance of their contract until compliance is achieved.

-XV.
+XVI.
 Insurance and Indemnification